131 Climbing Fuji

 - He slipped on the spilled soda.

-- Because he wasn't wearing good boots it was difficult to walk up
+- Because he wasn't wearing good boots it was difficult to walk up the slippery hill.

 On this particular occasion.